aleksgaisov/binance-stepper-bot/README.md

 #### Bot-side

-1. Make sure you have Python >= 3.7 installed
+1. Make sure you have Python >= 3.6 installed
-2. Download all the repository files to your machine or clone it:
+2. Download all the project files to your machine or clone it:

 ```
 git clone https://github.com/aleksgaisov/binance-stepper-bot
 ```

 3. Install all the necessary dependencies listed in _requirements.txt_:

 ```